 You can choose when to receive your benefits.
 This means you can interrupt payment and continue to receive your benefits later.
 But you must respect the period during which you are allowed to receive QPIP payments.

-You are allowed to work part time or off and on during your parental leave if your employer agrees.
+You are allowed to go back to work part-time or off and on during your parental leave if your employer agrees.
 However, a certain amount can then be subtracted from your benefits.
 If you decide to work during your maternity leave, the income you earn at work can be completely deducted from your benefits.

 What if I come from a low-income family?